Towards Adversarially Robust Recommendation from Adaptive Fraudster Detection: Introduction

-Our first main contribution is to show the ineffectiveness of \textbf{GraphRfi} by designing a powerful node injection attack.
-Specifically, we formulate the attack as a bi-level combinatorial optimization problem and propose a gradient-based method to solve it.
-In particular, one of the main challenges is to compute the required gradients.
-We adapt the idea of meta-gradients proposed in \textit{metattack}~\cite{zugner2018adversarial}.
-Different from metattack, we not only need to decide the optimal injected edges between fake users and items but also the optimal rating associated with each edge.
-Our solution is to use a continues \textit{rating tensor} to encode all discrete ratings, and after optimization, we use discretization techniques to recover the desired ratings.
-We term our attack as \textbf{metaC} (representing \textbf{C}ontinuous \textbf{meta}ttack).
-Our experiments show that \textbf{metaC} is very effective in promoting targeted items even with small budgets against the robust model \textbf{GraphRfi}.
+Thus, to address the above limitations, we propose a novel way of integrating fraudster detection into recommendation, resulting in a robust recommendation framework that could be applicable to widely-used recommender systems.
+To this end, our first step is to conduct a thorough vulnerability analysis of fraudster-detection-based robust RS with \textit{GraphRfi} as the representative.
+Specifically, we design a powerful node injection attack which is formulated as a bi-level combinatorial optimization problem.
+We utilize a gradient-based method to solve the problem, where one of the main challenges is to compute the required gradients.
+We adopt the idea of meta-gradients proposed by \citet{zugner2018adversarial} that is designed to attack Graph Convolutional Networks (GCNs) \cite{kipf2016semi} via manipulating the graph structure (i.e., add/delete edges).
+Different from the attack proposed in \cite{zugner2018adversarial} that is designed for unweighted graphs, we not only need to decide the optimal injected edges between fake users and items but also the optimal rating associated with each edge.
+Our solution is to use a \textbf{continuous} \textit{rating probability tensor} to encode all discrete ratings.
+After optimization, we use discretization techniques to recover the desired ratings.
+We term our attack as \textbf{metaC}.
+Our experiments show that \textbf{metaC} is very effective in promoting targeted items even with small budgets against the robust model \textit{GraphRfi} as well as the MF-based model.